aesara-devs/aesara/doc/core_development_guide.rst

   describing how Aesara works internally; it talks about views and inplace operations.

-* :ref:`optimization` -- Tutorial on how optimization work in Aesara.
+* :ref:`graph_rewriting` -- Tutorial on how graph rewriting works in Aesara.

 * :ref:`pipeline` -- Describes the steps of compiling an Aesara Function.